Balaka Falls is up there with Lake Parramatta as a wonderful, hidden natural gem in the City of Parramatta!

 Along any of the tracks, you should hopefully be able to find some water or beaded dragons, see lots of birds and hear the falls.

-Another fun route is to start at the playground on Northham Drive in North Rocks.
+Another fun (though longer) route is to start at the playground on Northham Drive in North Rocks.
 This nature based playground is great for little climbers.
-And heading through the back gate will take you to the Hunts Creek walking track.
+And there’s now a new path, with stairs and a bridge making it even easy to walk from here.
+Note: you can no longer exit via the back gate.

 This walk is very well shaded and there are lots of gorgeous large trees to admire and rocks to sit on.